casmls/casmls.github.io/_drafts/2016-10-27-NonconvexLosses.md

 We note that the empirical risk is non-convex.
-However, the authors argue that non-convex losses can be beneficial for this task because they are unbounded, they have a smaler number of support vectors, and models such as neural networks have been shown to ``work better.''
+However, the authors argue that non-convex losses can be beneficial for this task because they are unbounded, they have a smaler number of support vectors, and models such as neural networks have been shown to "work better."

 The _true risk_, $$R(w) = E((y-\sigma(\langle w, x\rangle))^2)$$ is convex in terms of $$w$$, and the
 authors show that the empirical risk function ends up sharing many of these nice properties.
 The following graph shows